 Configuring LDAP single sign-on for Burp Suite Enterprise Edition

-You first need to configure the LDAP connection between Burp Suite Enterprise Edition and your Active Directory server.
-This will allow your users to log in with their existing credentials.
+To configure the LDAP connection between Burp Suite Enterprise Edition and your Active Directory server:

 - Log in to Burp Suite Enterprise Edition as an administrator.

-- Choose whether you want to use the LDAP or LDAPS protocol.
+- Under Connection details, select LDAP or LDAPS.
 We recommend using LDAPS wherever possible.

-- Enter the credentials for a valid Active Directory service account.
-This will be used to query your Active Directory when authenticating users.
+- Under Service account details, enter the username and password for a valid Active Directory service account.
+This is used to query your Active Directory when authenticating users.

 - Specify the base distinguished name from which Burp Suite Enterprise Edition should search for users.
 All of the users that you want to manage must be children of this base distinguished name.

-Select you preferred login method.
-This determines whether users are required to log in with their
+Select a Login method.
+This determines whether users log in with their

-Once this connection is successfully established, you can move on to creating your user groups and configuring their permissions.
+Once this connection is successfully established, you can create your user groups and configure their permissions.